urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 * A compact-array of digital signatures of the given message:
-    - Each digital signature is the ed25519 binary format and consumes 64 bytes.
+    - Each digital signature is in the ed25519 binary format and consumes 64 bytes.
     - The runtime verifies that the number of signatures matches the number in the first 8 bits of the message header.
 Each signature is signed by the private key corresponding to the public key at the same index in the message's account addresses array.

 * A message containing a header, a compact array of account addresses, a recent blockhash, and a compact array of instructions: